CarlosLRamirez/notes/content/Linux/20250615T0644-my-linux-upskill-challenge-day-11.md

 echo $PATH
 ```

+---
-## Additional Tools: `zless`and `zgrep`
+## Additional Tools: zless and zgrep

 - `less`and `grep` works only for plain text files, however sometimes we might need to search under compressed files, in these cases we can use `zless`or `zgrep` commands.

+---
 ### Examples

 - The `apache2` access logs files are stored under `/etc/log/apache2/`, in Linux, regularly, these files are compressed on daily basis to a `.gz` format, as we can see on this search:

 ```bash
 ❯ find /var/log/apache2 -name "access*"